 What We Take

-Free Geek proudly participates in the Oregon E-Cycles program which offers free and convenient recycling of computers, monitors, and televisions for all Oregonians.
-If you have more than 7 of these items, please call ahead to determine if we will accept the additional computers, monitors, or televisions for free.
-Also, if you will be bringing in pallet-loads of equipment (or a U-Haul full), please call ahead to set up an appointment and verify what we are able to accept free of charge.
+Free Geek proudly participates in the Oregon E-Cycles program which offers free and convenient recycling of computers, monitors, printers, keyboards, mice and televisions for all Oregonians.
+If you have more than 7 TVs or CRT monitors to donate in one day, please call ahead to determine if we can accept the additional, monitors, or televisions for free.
+Also, if you will be bringing in pallet-loads of equipment (or a U-Haul full), please call ahead to set up an appointment and verify what we are able to accept.

 Free Geek has suggested monetary donation amounts for individual pieces of hardware.
 These funds support our volunteer programs, free classes for the community, and grants of equipment to non-profits, schools and community change organizations!
 As a 501(c)(3) not-for-profit organization, equipment and monetary donations to Free Geek are tax deductible.

 - Camera ($5 ea.)

 - Laptops ($4 ea.)

 - Networking Devices ($3 ea.)

 - Telephones, including Cell Phones and Smartphones ($3 ea.)